parent with young girl in the park

 Transferring shares into trust not only banks the business relief at the time of transfer, but also freezes the value of the shares at that time, which will be relevant if values are expected to increase.

 • For example, a family member holding 20% of a trading company which may be sold over the next few years.
 The undiscounted value of their shares might be £1 million, but with a minority discount, these shares might be valued at £500,000.
-IHT is not an immediate issue as business relief applies, but if protection is lost by selling the shares for cash, a 40% exposure on the full value arises immediately.
+IHT is not an immediate issue as business relief applies, but the shares are sold for cash, a 40% exposure on the full value arises immediately because the minority discount is lost, and the cash does not qualify for business relief.

-• Instead, the shares might be transferred into trust.
+• Instead, the shares might be transferred into trust before a sale.
 The transfer benefits from business relief therefore avoiding any immediate lifetime IHT.
 It also freezes the value in the transferor’s estate at the discounted value.
-Also, if a sale is delayed and the shares remain in trust for 10 years while continuing to qualify for business relief, the trust will benefit from a further 10 years of IHT exemption even if the company is sold.
+If a sale is delayed and the shares remain in trust for 10 years while continuing to qualify for business relief, the trust will benefit from a further 10 years of IHT exemption even if the company is sold.

 Asset protection